 There are few installation options available, depending on your needs and type of floors:

-A hydronic system is usually installed throughout the entire house.
-It provides the most uniform and comfortable heating compared to other options.
+Usually, heated floors are installed throughout the entire house.
+This provides the most uniform and comfortable heating compared to other options.
 Your home will be free of drafts, dust, allergens, or uncomfortable cold zones, where the heat has not reached.